 Before venturing into the difference between SEO and SEM, it would be wise to first understand the fundamental ways in which both these strategies are similar.
 SEO and SEM hold a deep kinship with regard to various factors including traffic creation, lead generation, and specific keyword targeting.

-The basic/fundamental difference between two of these most important digital marketing strategies is that SEO is an organic and long term activity while SEM being a part of PPC Campaign, is a paid and short-term activity.
+The primary/fundamental difference between SEO and SEM in digital marketing is that SEO is an organic and long-term activity, while SEM being a part of a PPC Campaign, is a paid and short-term activity.

 - Search Placements: Search results which show up as a result of SEM are usually identified as ads and are placed at the top of the search page along with an ad icon, while the ones which occur as a result of SEO activity are seen below the search ads.